Speaking at the WVU Psychology Department colloquium.

 In August of 2020 I joined the Department of Psychology at West Virginia University as an Assistant Professor in the area of Behavioral Neuroscience.

-In my free time, I like exploring the great outdoors on foot, on skis or on my bike.
-In pre-pandemic times, I also used to enjoy dancing Argentine tango, salsa and west coast swing.
+In my free time, I like exploring the great outdoors on foot, on skis, or on bike., traveling, and dancing.